Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Kafka Connect Lightstreamer Sink Connector

-Lightstreamer Kafka Connector is also available as _Sink Connector plugin_ to be installed into _Kafka Connect_.
+Lightstreamer Kafka Connector is also available as _Sink Connector plugin_ to be installed into [_Kafka Connect_](https://docs.confluent.io/platform/current/connect/index.html).

 In this scenario, an instance of the connector plugin acts as a [_Remote Adapter_](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-remote) for the Lightstreamer server as depicted in the following picture:

 ![KafkaConnectArchitecture](pictures/kafka-connect.png)

+The connector has been developed for Kafka Connect framework version 3.7.

 ### Usage